Processo di lavorazione delle viti CNC: Una guida passo passo agli elementi di fissaggio di precisione

 4. Raw Material Selection & Preparazione: Choose the right material based on the screw’s use.
 Le opzioni comuni includono:

-Cut the raw material into rods of the correct length (PER ESEMPIO., 12mm for a 10mm screw, leaving extra for machining).
+Cut the raw material into rods of the correct length (per esempio., 12mm for a 10mm screw, leaving extra for machining).

-1. Serraggio & Posizionamento: Secure the metal rod in the CNC machine’s chuck (a clamping device) and align it precisely.
+1. Clamping & Posizionamento: Secure the metal rod in the CNC machine’s chuck (a clamping device) and align it precisely.
 Even a 0.005-inch misalignment can make the screw’s thread uneven—so operators use laser sensors to ensure perfect positioning.

 • Threading: Using a tap to cut spiral threads into the rod.